mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 ![](attachments/sap-cloud-platform/delete-environment.png)

 {{% alert type="info" %}}
 If you do not select **Remove resources** in this dialog, the resources will be left in SAP Cloud Platform.
-In this case, they can only be removed individually from within the SAP Cloud Platform cockpit.
+This could be useful if you want to remove the environment but, for some reason, a resource cannot be removed.
+In this case, the resources can only be removed individually from within the SAP Cloud Platform cockpit.
 {{% /alert %}}

 #### 7.1.5 Change Development Mode